janreges/siteone-crawler/README.md

 In short, the main benefits can be summarized in these points:

-- **Crawler** - very powerful crawler of the whole website reporting useful information about each URL (status code, response time, size, custom headers, titles, etc.)
+- **Crawler** - very powerful crawler of the entire website reporting useful information about each URL (status code, response time, size, custom headers, titles, etc.)
 - **Dev/DevOps assistant** - offers a set of very useful and often necessary features for developers and devops (stress test, warm up cache, localhost testing, etc.)